Install Infinite Scale on a Server

 unzip

-may not be present.
-In case install with:apt install unzip
+package may not be available.
+In this case, install with:apt install unzip

 Download and Transfer the Example

-The client to download the example is not the server you upload to.
-The server does not have a graphical interface (GUI) and therefore no browser.
-The example commands below are based on a Linux client.
-If you are using macOS or Windows, the commands need to be adapted accordingly.
-This mainly effects the location the browser downloads to (~/Downloads ).
+The client that downloads the example is not the server that you upload to.
+The server does not have a graphical user interface (GUI) and therefore does not have a browser.
+The sample commands below are based on a Linux client.
+If you are using MacOS or Windows, you will need to modify the commands accordingly.
+This mainly affects the location where the browser downloads to (~/Downloads ).

 |

-The client from where you download the example via a browser and upload it using scp must have granted access to the server and have the scp app installed.
+The client from which you download the example via a browser and upload it using scp must have access to the server and have the scp application installed.

 |